ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 specifically, a computer that gives users access to a remote command line from where they can run programs on that computer.
-The reason to run programs on a server is that servers typically offer more memory and disk space and more computing performance than any user's local computer, and can therefore work on bigger problems.
+The reason to run programs on a server is that servers typically offer more memory and disk space and more computing performance than any user's personal computer, and can therefore work on bigger problems.

-Unlike users' local computers, servers typically run some UNIX-like operating system, which in almost all cases is Linux, they are typically controlled exclusively via the command line, they are typically shared by multiple users, often multiple users at the same time, and they are operated and maintained by dedicated people, called system administrators or system operators (SysOps for short).
+Unlike users' personal computers, servers typically run some UNIX-like operating system, which in almost all cases is Linux; they are typically controlled exclusively via the command line; they are typically shared by multiple users, often multiple users at the same time; and they are operated and maintained by dedicated people, called system administrators or system operators (SysOps for short).